storj/design-docs/20240808-custom-limit-email-notifications.md

 	field id             blob
 	// project_id is the project associated with this event. field project_id     blob
-	// event is the event kind, an integer mapping to a `ProjectNotificationKind` field event          int
+	// event is the event kind - it can be used as a mask for `project.notification_flags` field event          int
 	// created_at is when this event was added. field created_at     timestamp ( default current_timestamp )